Warfarin and Vitamin K: Can You Take Them Together?

 Can I take warfarin and vitamin K at different times of day to avoid the interaction?

-No. This interaction is not reliably prevented by spacing the doses a few hours apart because vitamin K affects the body’s clotting system over time.
+No. This interaction is not reliably prevented by spacing doses a few hours apart, because vitamin K affects the body's clotting system over time rather than competing for absorption in the stomach.
 What matters most is keeping your overall vitamin K intake consistent and having your INR monitored.

 What should I do if I accidentally took a vitamin K supplement while on warfarin?